Program overview

 -

-Yes, thanks to the generous support of Ch'nook program donors, accepted students are eligible for tuition coverage and travel and accommodation coverage while attending in-person classes.
+Yes, thanks to the generous support of Ch'nook program donors, accepted students will receive travel and accommodation coverage while attending in-person classes.
 Details are outlined in the application form.

 -

-On average, 15 Indigenous students are selected each year for the AMP.
+On average, 15 Indigenous students are selected each year for the program.

 -

-Yes, the AMP is offered only to First Nation (status & non-status), Métis and Inuit Canadian Indigenous applicants.
+Yes, the Ch'nook Management Program is offered only to First Nation (status & non-status), Métis and Inuit Canadian Indigenous applicants.
 Proof of heritage is required when applying to the program.

 -